 How can we help?

 These proceedings are, by their very nature, expensive and time consuming, but they may be very necessary!
-We recommend shareholders get advice to take preventative steps.
-Preventing these claims by having a well-drafted, comprehensive Shareholders’ Agreement in place will put the shareholders in a far better position than dealing with unfair prejudice claims.
+We recommend shareholders get advice to take preventative steps such as engaging in mediation.
+Preventing these claims by having a well-drafted, comprehensive Shareholders’ Agreement in place will put the shareholders in a far better position than dealing with shareholder disputes or unfair prejudice claims.

 If you think you might have an unfair prejudice claim, or if you are concerned about your potential liability to unfair and prejudicial conduct, we have extensive experience in minimising risk and bringing and defending these claims.
 We can assist and advise on all aspects of the court proceedings, including preparing Letters Before Action and if necessary, issuing the claim.
 The issues which are raised in these claims are often complex and obtaining pragmatic and tailored legal advice is essential.